sara-nl/cortExchange/README.md

-# Step by step for running a model
+# How to run a model

 ## Install through github automatically.